SEI-R-2-22/u4_lesson_python_OOP/README.md

 my_person.greet_class()
 ```

-You'll see two different messages printed to the terminal.
+You'll see two different messages printed to the terminal by running the `main.py`.

 ```
 Hello my name is Bob and I am 16 years old!